JMB-Scripts/Michaelis-Menten/README.md

 ![image](https://github.com/user-attachments/assets/8ae1db6e-4fbf-4657-8744-4de65acd7025)

-or use the stand-alone for Window, Mac.app, or Linux double click on the file:
+or use the stand-alone for Window, Mac.app, or Linux (link below) double click on the file:

 MM-fit-Qt-v3.5.exe